Syndrome decoding by quantum approximate optimization: Numerical Simulations

 \section{Numerical Simulations}

 We simulate the syndrome decoding of QAOA using classical computers.
-Only small codes are considered here due to the simulation complexity that is exponential in the number of qubits.
-The performances of our QAOA decoders depend on the weight distribution of the generator or parity-check matrices and this will be discussed.
+Only small codes are considered here due to the simulation complexity that is exponential in the number of qubits. {The performance of QAOA decoder relies on the sparsity of the generator or parity-check matrices and this will be discussed.}